vancefm/ticket-stack/HELP.md

 # Read Me First

-When refactoring pojos, it may be benficial to generate templates from JOOQ.
+When refactoring pojos, it may be beneficial to generate templates from JOOQ.
 Do this by running ***mvn clean install*** from console.
 This will generate the models located in com.vancefm.ticketstack.models.

 # Docker: